-- Better ears and eyes are another side effect of breastfeeding, it has been said that breastfed babies show grater visual acuity and have fewer ear infections.
+- Better ears and eyes are another side effect of breastfeeding, it has been said that breastfed babies show greater visual acuity and have fewer ear infections.

-- Improved digestion, breast milk is more easily digested than formula which may mean less colic, gas and spitting up, as well as fewer diaper rashes and gastrointestinal infections.
+- Improved digestion, breast milk is more easily digested than formula which may mean breastfed babies and spitting up, as well as fewer diaper rashes and gastrointestinal infections.

-- Breastfeeding speeds up postpartum, weight loss and boosts prolactin, the hormone that creates a feelings of relaxation and well-being.
+- Breastfeeding speeds up postpartum, weight loss and boosts prolactin, the hormone that creates a feeling of relaxation and well-being.

 - Breastfed babies’ poop is far less pungent or stinky!